-- The vitality and currency of existing museums and exhibits as the Smithsonian also addresses the challenges of establishing the new, or incorporating existing, museums? - How might the new or acquired museums affect current arrangements between and among existing museums? - How might the Smithsonian identify senior leaders to oversee the development and integration of new or newly acquired museums? - What plans might Congress want the Smithsonian to consider to ensure that established Smithsonian museums and new museums or newly acquired museums avoid competing for collections, exhibits, staff, or other resources?
+- Collection storage, digitization, and protection? - The development of new collections storage facilities? - The vitality and currency of existing museums and exhibits as the Smithsonian also addresses the challenges of establishing the new, or incorporating existing, museums? - How might the new or acquired museums affect current arrangements between and among existing museums? - How might the Smithsonian identify senior leaders to oversee the development and integration of new or newly acquired museums? - What plans might Congress want the Smithsonian to consider to ensure that established Smithsonian museums and new museums or newly acquired museums avoid competing for collections, exhibits, staff, or other resources?